A going-down principle for {\'e}tale groupoids and the Baum-Connes conjecture: Introduction

 \begin{thm} Let $\calG$ be a second countable locally compact Hausdorff \'etale groupoid, $A,B$ be separable $\calG$-\cst-algebra.
 If $x\in \kk^\calG_0(A,B)$ such that

 is an isomorphism for any proper open subgroupoid $\calH\subseteq \calG$.
 Then

 is an isomorphism. \end{thm}

-Our main purpose is to prove this theorem.
+This theorem was already proved in \cite[Theorem 4.4]{bonicke2024categorical} by B\"onicke and Proietti in a categorical approach.
+Our main purpose is to prove this theorem by following the strategy in \cite{chabert2004going} for locally compact groups and \cite{bonicke2020going} for ample groupoids and overcoming some topological difficulties.
 In fact, we will obtain a generalization for going-down functors (i.e a collection of cohomological functors that are compatible with suspension and induction like $(\kk_*^\calH(-,A|_\calH))_{\calH\subseteq \calG}$, where $\calH$ runs over all proper open subgroupoids and $\calG$ itself).
 Here is our main theorem.